Last Updated on February 16, 2023 by Editorial Team

 5. WR (Write & Revise)

 Write and revise is the mantra that not just people with dyscalculia but every student must follow.
-It may look time consuming but the conceptual clarification and long term retention definitely worth it.
+It may look time-consuming but the conceptual clarification and long term retention definitely worth it.
 Just write whatever you’ve been taught.
-Discuss with your friends, peers or any guardian about it.
-Explore ideas, concepts and opinions around it.
+Discuss with your friends, peers, or any guardian about it.
+Explore ideas, concepts, and opinions around it.
 Sum it up and revise what you just did.
-You can make side notes for more clarification in future.
+You can make side notes for more clarification in the future.

 Instructions related to maths problems must be written in steps on board.
 How did we reach the solution to this equation?
 How did we apply BODMAS?
-Everything from the question number to the solution must written in clear and stepwise manner.
-Divide the problems in subsets to teach it better.
+Everything from the question number to the solution must be written in a clear and stepwise manner.
+Divide the problems into subsets to teach it better.
 One concept must be followed at a time.
-Complex mathematical problems generally require jumping logics and concepts to get the desired result.
-In such problems, clear instructions mst be provided before hand of what is going to followed.
+Complex mathematical problems generally require jumping logic and concepts to get the desired result.
+In such problems, clear instructions must be provided beforehand of what is going to followed.